adityatripathy0000/SpectrumInternship/README.md

     5. seaborn.

 After that I preprocessed the data in the dataset, and changed the binary valued attributes into 0 or 1, nominal valued attributes into encoded values.

 Then used various Machine Learning models like Linear Regression, Decision Tree Regression, Random Forest Regression.

 And plotted the various insights from the model, I built.

+## Future Development of the Project:

+ 1. Develop a

-## Techniques used in Final Task of the internship:
+## Techniques used in Final Task of the Internship:

 #### 1. Linear Regression